Skip to content

 Day 05: Fri, 25 Oct14:00–15:00UNDP, UNEPFrom Harm to Harmony: Redefining Agricultural Subsidies for Biodiversity ConservationThe agriculture sector is a key pillar of economic development, employment, and food security for many countries.
 The purpose of this event is to catalyze stakeholder consensus on the “what”, “why”, and “how” needed for governments to repurpose harmful agricultural subsidies in ways that align with objectives for inclusive, sustainable, and resilient food and commodities systems.

-Day 05: Fri, 25 Oct15:00–16:00UNEP FIMarket-based Mechanisms for Private Investment with Nature-Positive OutcomesThis session will explore innovative market-based approaches to achieve nature-positive outcomes, aligning with Global Biodiversity Framework Target 19.
-We'll examine England's Biodiversity Net Gain (BNG) policy and Water Trust Fund initiatives as case studies for unlocking private investment in nature.
-Discussions will focus on transitioning from traditional funding to financing biodiversity, and how these successful mechanisms can be replicated globally.
-Join us to learn about cutting-edge strategies that enable private investors to generate returns while contributing to biodiversity conservation and sustainable water management.
+Day 05: Fri, 25 Oct15:00–16:00UNEP FI, UNDP, Green Finance InstituteMarket-based Mechanisms for Private Investment with Nature-Positive OutcomesThis session will explore innovative market-based approaches to achieve nature-positive outcomes, aligning with Global Biodiversity Framework Target 19.
+We will examine England's Biodiversity Net Gain (BNG) policy and some nature-based solutions for water as case studies for unlocking private investment in nature.
+Discussions will focus on how these successful mechanisms can be replicated globally.
+Join us to learn about cutting-edge strategies that enable private investors to contribute to biodiversity conservation and sustainable water management.

 Day 07: Sun, 27 Oct10:15–11:15UNEP FIPRB Sector Action Guidance for Nature: Getting Started in the Agricultural, Forestry, and Mining SectorsThis session will present key recommendations for banks to help their agriculture and mining clients address and mitigate nature loss.
 Industry experts and banking leaders will share their insights and experiences in engaging clients on nature-related challenges, offering practical strategies for fostering sustainable practices across these critical sectors.